mesosphere/dcos-docs-site/pages/1.12/cli/experiments/index.md

 navigationTitle:  Experiments
 title: Experiments
 menuWeight: 1
-excerpt: What experimental features are currently available and how to enable them
+excerpt: Enabling and using experimental CLI features

 enterprise: false
 ---

-Experimental features are features that are currently in development and potentially ready for use but that may not have been extensively tested and may still have bugs.
+The DC/OS CLI offers experimental features which are still in development and may still contain bugs.

 Experiments are activated by setting a certain environment variable.